 A current DIAA sports physical is required for students to participate in after school sports.
 For the school year, the physical must be dated on or after April 1st of the current year.
-The form can be obtained from the school website.
+The form can be obtained from the school website or the main office.
 This is a state law.
 No exceptions will be made.

 The following health screenings are administered to PMS students.
 6th thru 8th grade will have Orthopedic (Posture and Gait) also known as scoliosis screening.
 All 7th graders will have vision & hearing screenings.
 If your child fails any of the screenings a letter will sent home recommending evaluation by a doctor.
 Students who start school later in the school year will be evaluated at a later date.